Silje32/Movie_Review_Api/README.md

 # Lag et Movie Review API slik at både filmelskere og kritikere kan finne dele og oppdatere filmanmeldelser:

+# API endpoints:

+Method: Endpoints: Description:
+GET /movies/ Get all the movies
+GET /movies/:id Get a movie with ID
+POST /movies/ Post a new movie
+PUT /movies/:id Edit a movie
+POST /movies/:id/reviews Post a review
+GET /movies/:id/reviews Get all reviews for a movie

 # How to make a .env file:

 1. In the terminal write : npm install dotenv.